phichayut-pak/phichayut-pak/README.md

 - 👋 Hi, I’m Phichayut Somjai, you can call me Pak!
 - 👀 I’m interested in React.js, Next.js, Node.js, and other things about website development!
-- 🌱 I’m currently learning in MUIDS
+- 🌱 I’m currently learning in Chulalongkorn University ( ISE/ICE )
 - 💞️ I’m looking to collaborate on any website related work
 - 📫 Feel free to contact me via phichayut.somjai01@gmail.com